The GameDev Business Handbook

 How much will The GameDev Business Handbook cost?

-During the pre-sale period, the digital version will cost $19.99.
+The digital version costs $19.99.
 The hardcover (which includes the digital edition when purchased directly from Bithell Games) is slightly more at $29.99 (plus shipping).
-Prices will go up slightly after the pre-sale period ends (when the digital version is released).

 Shipping costs will be $7 in the United States.
 International shipping will range from $17 to $25.
 We recognize international shipping costs are outrageous and we’re working to resolve this issue in a direct manner.
 Unfortunately, this is the current situation.
 Apologies.

 The digital version includes everything in hardcover (even the same layout), so all you’re missing out on is the sweet smell of a good book.

-We will be distributing The GameDev Business Handbook via Amazon in the future in Kindle format and Hardcover.
+We are also distributing The GameDev Business Handbook via Amazon in Kindle format (and, soon, Hardcover).
 Yes, you will be able to use your Amazon Prime benefits (including free shipping with Prime) when you purchase the physical edition.
-Sign up for the newsletter above so you will be the first to know when Amazon pre-orders are available.
+Sign up for the newsletter above so you will be the first to know when Amazon Hardcover pre-orders are available.

 Note: When purchasing from Amazon, the hardcover edition will not include a copy of the Kindle or digital editions.